 What happens to my body after the research is done?

-Navigating body donation programs requires careful thought and proactive planning.
-Whether you choose the academic path of a medical school or the research-focused path of a private organization, your contribution to the future of medicine is immeasurable.
+Choosing among body donation programs requires careful thought and proactive planning.
+Whether you choose the academic path of a medical school or the research-focused path of a private organization, your contribution to the future of medicine is significant.
 By understanding the eligibility requirements, financial benefits, and the importance of a backup plan, you can ensure that your final wishes are honored and that your legacy helps save lives for generations to come.

 Key point: By pre-registering today, you are providing your family with a clear roadmap, eliminating the need for them to make difficult financial and logistical decisions during their time of grief.